McCloudS/subgen/README.md

 You only need to confiure the Whisper Provider as shown below: <br>
 ![bazarr_configuration](https://wiki.bazarr.media/Additional-Configuration/images/whisper_config.png) <br>
 The Docker Endpoint is the ip address and port of your subgen container (IE http://192.168.1.111:8090) See https://wiki.bazarr.media/Additional-Configuration/Whisper-Provider/ for more info.
+I recomend not enabling this with other webhooks, or you will likely be generating duplicate subtitles.

 ## Tautulli